ihhub/fheroes2/docs/GRAPHICAL_ARTISTS.md

 Meanwhile, the folder named `icn` contains the PNG-converted graphical assets.
 These assets will be stored within folders named according to what
 ICN they were stored in.
 The `icn` folder is the most relevant one for graphical artists.

-To convert the palette...
+To generate an image of the palette...

 ## Where is help needed

-We have labled and tracked some issues that need help from graphical artists.
+We have labelled and tracked some issues that need help from graphical artists.
 These can be found [here](https://github.com/ihhub/fheroes2/issues?q=is%3Aopen+is%3Aissue+label%3Aassets).

 NOTE!
-Before starting to work on an issue make sure to check if someone isn't already assigned to them by looking at the relevant place within the issue, and to make the fheroes2 team aware that you wish to work on it so that we avoid duplicate work.
+Before starting to work on an issue make sure to check if someone isn't already assigned to it by looking at the relevant place within the issue.
+Also notify the fheroes2 team that you wish to work on the issue.
+This is to avoid duplicate work.

 ## The work process